fxjordan/botometer-java/README.md

 # Botometer Java [![Build Status](https://build.fjobilabs.de/job/botometer-java/job/master/badge/icon)](https://build.fjobilabs.de/blue/organizations/jenkins/botometer-java)

-A Java client library form the Botometer API.
+Java library to detect Twitter bot accounts using the Botometer API.
+Botometer is a bot detection service for Twitter accounts developed by OSoMe.
 For more Information see [the website][botometer-website].

 ## Usage